kanejamison/rent_iq/README.md

 ### AI Usage
 - All code was written by me (or pasted in the case of 2 Tailwind UI components).
 - Claude was pulled in to generate the following items that were beyond the core specs:
-- App:
+  - Repo:
-  - Building out supporting files like Readme.
+    - Building out supporting files like Readme
   - Backend:
     - Generate db seeds
+  - Frontend:
+    - Questions about general React patterns I have not previously implemented, eg service object conventions, options for routing / getPropertyIdFromUrl, explanations on a few TailwindUI patterns.

 ---